robinyms78/6m-software-1.4-scrum/assignment.md

 2. As a user, I want to have a dashboard on book-borrowing website, so that I can check the deadline to return the books which I have borrowed.

-3. As a user, I want to have a login function on book-borrowing website, so that the first page which prompt me to enter my username and password to access the system.
+3. As a user, I want to have a login function on book-borrowing website, so that the web page can prompt me to enter my username and password to access the system.

 4. As a user, I want to have a geographical information service on the book-borrowing website, so that I can check the location of the nearest library to borrow the book I want.

-5. As a user, I want to have a function on a book-borrowing website, so that I am able to renew my book when the date of return has expired.
+5. As a user, I want to have a function on a book-borrowing website, so that I am able to renew my book when I reached the date of return.

-6. As a user, I want to have a mobile app version of the book-borrowing website, so that I am able to access it not only from my laptop but also from my mobile phone where ever I go.
+6. As a user, I want to have a mobile app sign-in function on the book-borrowing website, so that I am able to sign in using scan QR with my library mobile app without using my username and password.

-7. As a user, I want to have a book-borrowing function on a mobile app, so that I am able to borrow the book by scan the qr code using my mobile phone camera.
+7. As a user, I want to have a sign-in function using Singpass on the book-borrowing website, so that I am able to login to the system using my Singpass username and password.

 8. As a user, I want to have a search engine on a book-borrowing website, so that I can search for the book title I want.

-9. As a user, I want to have an alert function on a book-borrowing website, so that I can receive an email notification when the date of return of my book I have borrowed is near.
+9. As a user, I want to have an alert function on a book-borrowing website, so that I can receive an email alert notification 2 days before the date of return of the book I have borrowed.

-10. As a user, I want to have a recommendation system on a book-borrowing website, so that I can search for book titles based on my personal interest.
+10. As a user, I want to have a recommendation system on a book-borrowing website, so that the system can recommend suitable book titles for me based on my personal interest.

 ```